cmu-hgc-mac/grafana_hgcdb_dashboard/config_folders/README.md

 ### dashboard
 The dashboard that the alert is connected to.

+### panelID
+The panel that the alert is connected to.
+The panelID (n) will be the n-th panel under dashboard.

 ### parameter
 The parameter you want to keep track of.